How to sleep better at a hotel

-Time to snooze better in your hotel room
+Time to snooze better in your motel room

 - Hang the “do not disturb sign” on the door.
-Some hotels begin housekeeping at 8 am.
+Some motels begin housekeeping at 8 am.

 - Set backup wake up calls.
 Using both your phone and the front desk will ensure you wake up on time.